 Why visit Neuschwanstein Castle?

-- Neuschwanstein Castle has a very interesting history, especially regarding its maker, King Ludwig II.
+- Neuschwanstein Castle has a fascinating history, especially regarding its maker, King Ludwig II.
 When you come, do not skip the tour where you will learn about the castle’s story and behold the castle’s rooms and architecture.

-- Magical Views Neuschwanstein Castle.
-Whatever angle you take to look at Neuschwanstein Castle, you will be awe-inspired, surely.
+- Magical Views of Neuschwanstein Castle.
+You will surely be awe-inspired, whatever angle you take to look at Neuschwanstein Castle.
 Either from the Marienbrucke, Hohenschwangau meadows, or the scenic trail above the castle, you will not get tired of taking photos of Neuschwanstein Castle.

 Southern Germany’s Most Beautiful Places on the Map